MMaciocia/RC2014-YM2149/README.md

 # RC2014-YM2149
 My patched PTX Player that will read a PT3 file and play it, press a key to exit.....

+I have included assembled binary.
+Requires that YM2149 at D0 hex.

 To assemble, you need to find SJASM, (runs under Windows, command line).